romkatv/zsh4humans/README.md

 ## Usage

-If you've used Zsh, Bash or Fish, Zsh for Humans should feel familiar.
+If you've used Zsh, Bash or Fish before, Zsh for Humans should feel familiar.
 For the most part everything works as you would expect.

 ### Accepting autosuggestions